davidemerson/nnix.com/content/reading/A_Reader_s_Guide_to_Finnegans_Wake.md

   rating = ["4"]
 +++

-You won’t make it through finnegans wake without this.
-It’s good, just get it.&nbsp;
+You won’t make it through Finnegans Wake without this.
+It’s good, just get it.